Dangerous plants and insects for dogs

 1. Oleander:

-- Symptoms: Vomiting, diarrhea, lethargy, abnormal heartbeat, and even death if ingested in large quantities.
+- Symptoms: Vomiting, diarrhea, lethargy, abnormal heartbeat, and even death if ingested in large amounts.

 2. Lilies:

-- Toxic parts: Especially the flowers and leaves.
+- Poisonous parts: Especially the flowers and leaves.

-- Symptoms: Vomiting, abdominal pain, loss of appetite and in severe cases kidney failure.
+- Symptoms: Vomiting, abdominal pain, decreased appetite and in severe cases kidney failure.

 3. Foxglove: